sacontreras/HackerRankPractice/InterviewPrepKit/Graphs/FindTheNearestClone/README.md

                 --> end_node is None --> set end_node=(3, 1)
                 depth: 2, visit: 4 --> d_graph[4]['color'] == target_color --> 1 == 1 --> True
                         --> end_node is (3, 1) but current depth 2 is NOT less --> DO NOT REPLACE end_node
-full BFS path is: [1, 2, 3, 4]
-shortest BFS path for target color 1 is: [1, 2]
-TEST CASE 00.1:
+shortest BFS path for target color 1 starts with node 1 (at depth 0) and ends with node 3 (at depth 1) TEST CASE 00.1:
         result: 1
         expect: 1